 Beginning with the westernmost section, The Meramec Greenway (paved) crosses under Highway 44 near the City of Eureka and extends 1.7 miles between Lions Park and Route 66 State Park.
 To the east, the greenway stretches along the river between Glencoe and Sherman Beach Park (gravel).
 This section also includes the Rock Hollow Trail (paved) that spurs off two miles to Ridge Road.
 Further east, the greenway (paved) meanders through the trees along the banks of the river; linking Arnolds’s Grove Park in Valley Park to Simpson Park and Greentree Park in Kirkwood.
 On the south and west side of the river, the greenway connects Unger Park to Fenton City Park and George Winter Park.
 In Lower Meramec Park, the greenway meanders for two miles along the Meramec River bottomland (paved).

 We have launched early planning efforts to create a two mile greenway connection (paved) between two St. Louis County Parks (Unger and Buder) as part of the planned redevelopment of the former Chrysler Plant site.
 When completed, will create a six mile greenway.
-A request for qualifications for a design firm will be solicited in the fourth quarter of 2016 for this project.
+Check back for updates on this project!

 Route 66 Bridge Feasibility Study